RoRoJ/n8n-docs/docs/integrations/builtin/trigger-nodes/index.md

 ## Writing trigger nodes

-The method for writing your own trigger nodes is different to other nodes.
+The method for writing your own trigger nodes is different from other nodes.
 Trigger nodes must be built using the programmatic style, not the declarative (JSON-based) style.
 Only the programmatic style allows them to handle the logic and operations necessary for triggers.

 Refer to [Creating nodes](/integrations/creating-nodes/overview.md) for more information.